Contents:

 How do I return a submission?

-This is all you need to do; it effectively hands the study back and makes sure you won't receive an unwarranted rejection.
+That's all you need to do—it returns the study and prevents you from receiving an unwarranted rejection.

 Why has a researcher asked me to return a study?